hmcts/probate-back-office/README.md

 The purpose of this template is to speed up the creation of new Spring applications within HMCTS and help keep the same standards across multiple teams.
-If you need to create a new app, you can simply use this one as a starting point and build on top of it.
+If you need to create a new app, you can simply use this one as a starting point and build on top of it..

 ## What's inside